sclark220/pythonGameSDEV220Final/README.md

 # pythonGameSDEV220Final

-This requires python3 to run
+This requires python and pygame-ce to run

 Python game for SDEV 220 final.
 Uses Pygame-ce